There’s nothing like stay-at-home motherhood to drive you to start new hobbies to keep your self-care and Mom time on point.

 Or play with paper mache with the Paper Bowl Kit, $17

 The neat thing about a lot of these projects is you could create a lot of these without getting the kits!
 They may even work as an idealist every time you’re at a loss at what to do for your alone time and to reset yourself with self-care.
-So don’t let the prices stop you, just be sure to do something for you, a creative outlet, so we don’t get lost in this crazy world of motherhood.
+So don’t let the prices stop you, fix your sewing machine and be sure to do something for you, a creative outlet, so we don’t get lost in this crazy world of motherhood.

 Thanks for stopping by to see my ideas!
 Pin this image for later inspiration and ideas!